mozilla/GSOC2020/proposals/rav1e-wasm.md

 ## Project Details

 Rav1e is currently getting basic wasm32-wasi support for its release 0.3.0.
-The student task will require him to build upon it and improve its performance by adding WASM-SIMD and potential other WASM speed-ups like better threading, improved memory usage, etc.
+The student task will build upon it and improve the performance by adding WASM-SIMD and potential other WASM speed-ups like better threading, improved memory usage, etc.

 ### Milestones
 - Setup a system to profile and benchmark the WASM port.